greenelab/nature_news_disparities/analysis_scripts/analyze_benchmark_data/benchmark_analysis.md

 raw_loc_df = read_corenlp_location_files(raw_loc_file)
 ```

+    ## Warning in fread(country_file): Detected 12 column names but the data has 13
+    ## columns (i.e. invalid file).
+Added 1 extra default column name for the first
+    ## column which is guessed to be row names or an index.
+Use setnames() afterwards
+    ## if this guess is not correct, or fix the file write command that created the
+    ## file to create a valid file.

 The location data tries to find an organization, state, province, or country.
 After this it tries to tag it to a canonically named country, and UN defined regions.
 Let's take a look.

 ``` r